How to open and close an obrt in Croatia: Guide for 2024

 To check what is needed for your trade, follow these two steps:

 1. Define the class of your business

-All business activities in Croatia are classified in groups and classes according to the Nacionalna klasifikacija djelatnosti – NKD (National Classification of Occupations).
+All business activities in Croatia are classified into groups and classes according to the Nacionalna klasifikacija djelatnosti – NKD (National Classification of Occupations).
 All groups and classes are defined with a certain number.
 For example, computer programming belongs to the class 62.01.

 You can find business trade categories according to the NKD both in Croatian and English here.

-Examine the Nacionalna klasifikacija djelatnosti and determine which class your business activity belongs to.
+Examine the Nacionalna klasifikacija djelatnosti here and determine which class your business activity belongs to.
 This classification was defined in 2007, which means that it is very old and unfortunately doesn’t include “modern” occupations.

 For example, if your field of business is digital marketing, you have to find the class that most closely resembles it.
 In this case, the appropriate class would be 73.11 Agencije za promidžbu (reklamu i propagandu) – Advertising agencies (advertising and propaganda).

 If you want to make musical instruments, the class is clearly defined.
 It is 32.20 Proizvodnja glazbenih instrumenata – Manufacture of musical instruments.